agenteo/agenteo.github.com/source/_drafts/ruby-on-rails-partials-are-slowing-you-down.md

 {% endhighlight %}

-When in the past I saw response time randomly fluctuating like:
+## Impact on a real application

+Taking out partials from the application is the most accurate benchmark you can run--be rigurous and run local tests before assuming the change brings any benefit if there is a significant improvement locally deploy and load test it to get a definitive answer.
+When testing locally account for application and database caching.
+I've seen garbage collection (GC) manifesting in partial rendering with response time randomly fluctuating like:

 {% highlight bash %}
 Rendered articles/_article.html.erb (0.2ms)